Frequently Asked Questions

 Will my insurance cover your services?

 Here is a good guide to getting insurance coverage for lactation consultations--your right under the Affordable Care Act.
 I am currently contracted as an in-network provider with AETNA insurance.
 Most AETNA plans cover six lactation visits per calendar year with no out of pocket cost to you.
 I only offer office visits for AETNA participants.
+During this time of social distancing, AETNA is covering Telehealth services.

 If you have an AETNA PPO plan and you have confirmed your lactation benefit, call me directly to book an appointment.
 If you have an AETNA HMO plan, you must get a referral from your primary care doctor using my NPI number (1083988810) before I can see you.